SHOULD I FILE A CHAPTER 7 OR A CHAPTER 13?

 Once the loan is in default status, the creditor more than likely will refuse to take monthly payments and will begin the foreclosure process.
 If you are unable to refinance the loan or if the creditor refuses to reinstate the loan, you may need to file for protection in bankruptcy to stop the foreclosure sale.
 Under a Chapter 13 plan, you can make the regular monthly contractual payments on the house and be given a period of time to pay the arrearages in order to stop the foreclosure sale.

 The foreclosure process in the State of Iowa takes approximately 6 – 12 months.
-However, it is extremely important that you obtain legal counsel to discuss your options once you are served a Petition of Foreclosure.
+However, this time period varies so it is extremely important that you obtain legal counsel to discuss your options once you are served a Petition of Foreclosure.

 CAN I PROTECT MY CO-SIGNERS IF I FILE BANKRUPTCY?